hidayalab/hidayadesk/README.md

 5.  **Create a pull request** to the `main` branch of the original repository.

 We appreciate your help in making FaithNotes even better!

+### Adding New Themes

+We encourage you to contribute new themes to FaithNotes!
+To add a new theme, follow these steps:

+1.  **Create a new CSS file** in the `src/assets/themes` directory.
+The filename should be the name of your theme in lowercase (e.g., `my-theme.css`).
+2.  **Define your theme's styles** in the new CSS file.
+You can use the existing themes as a reference.
+At a minimum, you should define styles for the `.notebook-header` and `.add-page-btn` classes, as well as their hover states.
+3.  **Import your new theme** in `src/App.vue`.
+Add a new import statement at the top of the `<script>` section, like this:
+    ```javascript
+    import './assets/themes/my-theme.css';
+    ```
+4.  **Add your theme to the `themes` array** in `src/App.vue`.
+This will make it available in the theme selector.

+That's it!
+Your new theme will now be available in the application.

 ## License